NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 recommended that comment lines should be no longer than 80 characters.

+All archived kernels have a NAIF file ID architecture/type token as the first "word" on the first line of the file.
+The SPICE binary kernel files are guaranteed to have this ID word, but the ASCII text
+kernels: FK, IK, LSK, PCK, SCLK, are not. for completeness, the appropriate ID words are listed hereunder, so that they may be inserted into the ASCII text kernel files if necessary.

+.. list-table:: NAIF File ID Words
+   :widths: 25 25
+   :header-rows: 1

+   * - ASCII Text File Type
+     - ID Word
+   * - IK
+     - KPL/IK
+   * - LSK
+     - KPL/LSK
+   * - PCL
+     - KPL/PCL
+   * - SCLK
+     - KPL/SCLK
+   * - FRAMES
+     - KPL/FK

 While it is not possible to automate writing comments -- as with any other documentation this is the task that needs to be done by the person who puts the archive together by hand or by "recruiting" the people/teams who provided the data -- it is certainly possible to automate generating comments for a string of files of a certain type using a template and inserting these comments into the files.
-The example merge scripts mentioned above each contain steps for creating comments from a template and adding these comments to the output file.

 Renaming Files
 ^^^^^^^^^^^^^^

 The names of the files to be included in the archive must comply with the PDS4 file name rules.
-Rules for forming file and directory names are given in the PDS4 Standards Reference [2], Section 6C.
+Rules for forming file and directory names are given in the PDS4 Standards Reference [PDS4STD]_.
 Here are a few things to keep in mind:

   * The file name must be unique within its parent directory (it is common to have SPKs and ORBNUMs with the same name but they are in different directories.)

   * File names must be no longer than 255 characters.

-  * File names must be case-insensitive; for example, MyFile.txt and myfile.txt are not permitted in the same directory.
+  * File names must be case-insensitive; for example, ``MyFile.txt`` and ``myfile.txt`` are not permitted in the same directory.

   * File names must be constructed from the character set:

        * A-Z ASCII 0x41 through 0x5A
        * a-z ASCII 0x61 through 0x7A
        * 0-9 ASCII 0x30 through 0x39
        * dash "-" ASCII 0x2D
        * underscore "_" ASCII 0x5F
        * period "."
 ASCII 0x2E

   * File names must not begin or end with a dash, underscore, or period.

   * The file name must include at least one period followed by an extension.
-    A file name may have more than one period, but PDS will consider all periods other than the final one to be part of the base name. •
+    A file name may have more than one period, but PDS will consider all periods other than the final one to be part of the base name.

 The requirement that NAIF imposes in addition to these general PDS requirements is that the extensions of the kernel files must follow the established convention for SPICE kernels:

 .. list-table:: SPICE kernels extensions
    :widths: 25 25
    :header-rows: 1

    * - Kernel type
      - Extension
    * - Binary SPKs
      - .bsp
    * - Binary PCKs
      - .bpc
    * - Binary DSKs
      - .bds
    * - Binary CKs
      - .bc
    * - Binary Sequence EKs
      - .bes
    * - Binary Database EKs
      - .bdb
    * - Binary Plan EKs
      - .bep
    * - Text PCKs
      - .tpc
    * - Text IKs
      - .ti
    * - Text FKs
      - .tf
    * - Text LSKs
      - .tls
    * - Text SCLKs
      - .tsc
    * - Text Notebook EKs
      - .ten
    * - Text Meta-kernels
      - .tm

 ORBNUM files must have either a .orb or .nrb extension.

 All names that don't comply with these requirements must be changed.

-NAIF recommends to limit the length of the file to a 36.3 form:
-36.3 form: 1-36 character long name + 1-3 character long extension,
-and to constrain the file name characters to:
+NAIF recommends to limit the length of the file to a 36.3 form: 1-36 character long name + 1-3 character long extension, and to constrain the file name characters to:

        * a-z ASCII 0x61 through 0x7A
        * 0-9 ASCII 0x30 through 0x39
        * underscore "_" ASCII 0x5F
        * period "."
 ASCII 0x2E

 and therefore using only lowercase letters (as is done for all NAIF archives).